VEuPathDB/tomcat-instance-framework/docs/install_nonroot.md

 ### Install TcIF

-To install Tomcat we simply unpacked the tar.gz file to create the working directory.
 To install TcIF we will need to copy a directory and some files from the `tomcat-instance-framework-master` source.

 The `tomcat_instances` directory is the core of the framework.
 It provides the core directory structure where instance and their configurations are stored.
 Let's make a working copy of it in the trial directory.